Pest Control Brisbane Treatments and Services

 If an insecticide comes in contact with aquatic life it will kill them very quickly, in most cases within minutes or a few hours.

-Where pets drinking bowls have been contaminated with an insecticide from possible overspray although it wouldn’t be enough to kill them it may make them ill, so once again care must be taken.
+Where pets drinking bowls have been contaminated with an insecticide from possible overspray.
+The bowls should be thoroughly cleaned and refilled after the treatment.
+Although it wouldn’t be enough to kill them it may make them ill, so once again care must be taken.

 Your local pest control technician should always advise you to remove all pet bowls before they start.